 How Can I Protect My Credit While Going Through My Divorce?

 The divorce process creates many worries, and most of them center around finances.
 It is not rare that people who divorce find themselves struggling to maintain or attain good credit.
-If this is your case, find out how a talented Morton divorce lawyer at Butler, Giraudo & Meister, P.C., can help protect your finances throughout your divorce process.
+If this is your case, find out how a talented Peoria divorce lawyer at Butler, Giraudo & Meister, P.C., can help protect your finances throughout your divorce process.

 How can I avoid hurting my credit during my divorce?